supahcraig/redpanda_basics/Benchmarking.md

 _then remove references to args: warn_
 one may have been in an external file; not one that is part of this repo.
 TODO:  need to find that reference and understand if it was a cloudalchemy file or if geerlingguy resolves it.
+ * one warn was found in ~/.ansible/roles/cloudalchemy.grafana/tasks/dashboards.yml

+Then once the bnechmark completes (or before you even start it) you need to install pip `sudo apt install pip` or possibly
+`sudo apt-get install python3-pip`

 ---